wilcoxen-courses/e215-zipfile/README.md

 The zip file contains a single large CSV file called **id114_2014.csv**.
 It contains data from the Pecan Street Project, a research project in Austin, Texas, that collects high resolution data on household electricity consumption.
 This file particular file is the data for household 114 in 2014.

 The file has one record for every minute (around 525,600 in all).
 Each record contains electricity use for up to 67 circuits in the house, though not all are used for this particular household.
 In this exercise we'll only use two of the fields: the timestamp for the record, `localminute`, which shows the date and time of the data in Austin's local time zone, and the household's total usage, `use`, in kilowatts (kW).
-The timestamp is the second field in each record and usage is the third field.
-If you'd like to see what the records in the CSV file look like without unzipping the file, see **firstlines.csv** in the Google Drive folder.
-It has the file's first 10 lines.
+The timestamp is the second field in each record and the usage is the third field.
+If you'd like to see what the records in the CSV file look like without unzipping the file, see **firstlines.csv** in the Google Drive folder: it has the file's first 10 lines.

 If you want to run the `demo.py` script for this exercise, you'll also need to download **demo.zip**.
 It has data on ISO country codes but it isn't necessary for the actual assignment.

 ### Deliverables

-A script called **pecan.py** that goes through the steps below to produce a sorted file of average hourly usage called `usage.csv`, and an updated version of the Markdown file **results.md**.
+A script called **pecan.py** that goes through the steps below to produce a sorted file of average hourly usage data called `usage.csv`, and an updated version of the Markdown file **results.md**.
 Note that `usage.csv` itself is not a deliverable and will not be uploaded to GitHub when you push your repository: the .gitignore file in the directory tells GitHub not to upload zip or csv files.
+I'll build a copy by running your script.

 ### Instructions